Say What You Mean is a straightforward campaign that's really close to my heart.

 or in that perilous point where we could be kind but choose not to,

-or in a period of mistrusting anger, we vent our spleen giving voice to another's words, and playing out another's parts?
+or in a period of mistrusting anger, we vent our spleen giving voice to another's words, playing out another's interests?

-But what if we actually said what we actually mean?
+But what if we really said what we actually mean?

-Because what we say can have long-lasting effects, massive consequences, and twist and turn and tumble in people's heads, in their very being far beyond our forgotten throwaway remarks.
+Because what we say can have long-lasting effects, massive consequences, and twist and turn in people's minds, far beyond those forgotten throwaway remarks.

 I have this little heart tattoo on my upper arm, and I have a tiny heart patch sewn on my sleeve to match.